John Dalley

-John Dalley (born 3 March 1935 in Madison, Wisconsin) is an American violinist.
+John Dalley (born 3 March 1935) is an American violinist.
 He was raised in a musical family.
 His father was an orchestra conductor, violinist, composer, instrumental teacher, and music educator.
 His mother, from Bloomington, Illinois, was a cellist, music teacher, and music publisher.

 Early history

 He is the son of Orien Emil Dalley and Gretchen Smoot.
 Orien Dalley is nationally recognized for his work in assisting Dr. Joseph E. Maddy to organize the National High School Orchestra in Michigan, a massive project that provided the impetus for the Interlochen National Music Camp, now Interlochen Center for the Arts.
 He was one of the original faculty at Interlochen.
 John's parents had met during Orien's early association with the National High School Orchestra.
 The couple had four children, Nielsen, John, Melinda, and Elaine.
 The entire family has had close ties with Interlochen, with Gretchen as cello instructor and program director, and Orien teaching violin and conducting at Interlochen.
 Three of Orien and Gretchen's grandchildren grew up as summer camp students there.
 Orien Dalley was the first conductor of the Wichita Symphony Orchestra, until 1949, when he left for Michigan.
 He is listed as the fifth symphony conductor with the Ann Arbor Symphony Orchestra between 1952 and 1955.